solo-io/gloo-docs/gloo/docs/advanced_configuration/session_affinity.md

 1. Define the hash key parameters on the desired routes.
   - This can include any combination of headers, cookies, and source IP address.

-##### Considerations

 Below, we show how to configure Gloo to use hashing load balancers and demonstrate a common cookie-based hashing strategy using a Ring Hash load balancer.

-For insights into whether a Ring Hash or Maglev load balancer is best for your use case, please review the details in Envoy's [load balancer selection docs](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/load_balancers#ring-hash).
-In many cases, either load balancer will work.

-There are more options when it comes to hashing request properties for association with a service instance.
-We outline the range of possiblities and demonstrate their configuration details below.
-For additional insights, please refer to Envoy's [route hash policy documentation](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route.proto#route-routeaction-hashpolicy).

 ### Upstream Plugin Configuration

 - Whether an upstream was discovered by Gloo or created manually, just add the `loadBalancerConfig` spec to your upstream.
-- Either a `ringHash` or `maglev` load balancer must be specified.
+- Either a `ringHash` or `maglev` load balancer must be specified to achieve session affinity.
 Some examples are shown below.
+  - To determine whether a Ring Hash or Maglev load balancer is best for your use case, please review the details in Envoy's [load balancer selection docs](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/load_balancers#ring-hash).
+  - In many cases, either load balancer will work.

 #### Configure a Ring Hash Load Balancer on an Upstream

-- Full specification
+- Full reference specification:

 {{< highlight yaml "hl_lines=17-21" >}}
 apiVersion: gloo.solo.io/v1